 These laws apply to human behavior like wars and human constructions like languages and cities.
 For example, Lewis Fry Richardson found out a power law about wars.
 The higher the number of people killed in the war, the more time it takes to a war as destructive as the former one.
 You can also find same kind of power law working in languages.
 How often you use a word is described by an exponent of -1.
 The word that is the second most common in language is found half the times compared to the most common word.
 This power law applies also the population of cities in different countries and the sizes of companies.
 The largest city in the country has approximately twice the population of the second largest city.
 There are many power laws found in city sizes.
 For example, the bigger the population of the city, the less each person uses gasoline and the less road they need.
 All these power laws can be used in planning future cities.

 Pareto´s law means that the minority of causes, inputs or efforts usually lead to a majority of the results, outputs or rewards.
 This rule states that there is an in-built imbalance between causes and results, inputs and outputs.
 Sometimes, this rule is defined as a 20/80-rule.
 For example, 20% of the customers bring 80% of the profits for the company.
 I wouldn´t really describe Pareto´s law with 20/80 rule, because these scales have so much variation.
 For example, only a small percentage of the authors sell almost 100% of the books.
 You have to invert, when you are using Pareto´s law too.
 For example, you need to understand that most of the bad things that happen have only few reasons.
 Most of your losses come from few sources.
 These rules apply to your relationships too.
-Most of the people are insignificant for your well-being, but few people cause most of the bad things in your life.
+Most people are insignificant for your well-being, but few people cause most of the bad things in your life.
 Pareto´s law also means that small changes or lucky events may give big results.
 For example, when Oprah has recommended some products, their sales have gone through the roof.

 Universe is full of power laws.
 You should understand these non-linearities as well as linear cause-and-effect relationships.
 These laws are much more usual than everybody thinks.
 Most of the people never notice them.
 Using power laws to your advantage is hard, but the results are worth the effort.
 Most of the misunderstood risks come from power laws.
 Do not ignore them.